-The Little Children’s Market is made up of several franchisees and event organisers, all of whom are their own independent businesses under our umbrella.
+The Little Children’s Market is made up of several franchisees, all of whom are their own independent businesses under our umbrella.
 Many of those businesses are CIC’s, which is a Community Interest Company.
 A CIC operates to benefit the local community and it heavily focussed on giving back to the community.
 Some are limited companies, but they all support a number of charities via donations or volunteering for them, and regularly have charities at their nearly new sales to help them advertise.
 There is a strong ethos within the business about supporting the local community and local charities.
 Over the years we have made a huge number of donations and supported some very worthwhile charities.

 Are you the same as NCT Nearly New Sales?

 There are lots of similarities between NCT sales and Nearly New Markets run by Companies like ours.
 At both NCT sales and other Nearly New Baby and Children’s Markets, there are thousands of amazing bargains to be bought.
 Some NCT Sales are run like standard markets, but some take a commission instead of the usual fixed table fee.
 This can cost sellers quite a lot more than events with a one-off table fee.

 For buyers the main difference at NCT Nearly New sales is that NCT members are allowed in half an hour before other buyers.
 This means that the best bargains can all be gone by the time you get in.
 If you join NCT just for the NCT Nearly New Sales this makes entry into the sales pricier than paying the industry norm of £2 entry.
 As NCT Nearly New sales are not run very often, buyers will have to travel large distances to make it worth the membership fee.
 If you join NCT for other reasons then it is a benefit to get in early to the occasional NCT Nearly New Sale in your area.